Police Make Arrests in Rockville Gun Shop Burglary

 Police said gun shop robberies in Rockville and Laurel are related.

-Two teens and a young adult, all from Anne Arundel County, have been arrested after Thursday morning’s brazen heist at a Rockville gun shop that left another teen dead, county police announced Friday.
+Two teens and a young adult, all from Anne Arundel County, have been arrested after last Thursday morning’s brazen heist at a Rockville gun shop that left another teen dead, county police announced late Friday.

 Federal agents and police in Montgomery and Howard counties also said they have linked the burglary at United Gun Shop on Randolph Road to a similar theft from a gun shop in Laurel a day earlier.